How to apply fake eyelashes like a makeup professional

 Step 1: Curl natural lashes

 "We always like to prep the eye and lashes first," Ono says.
-"Curl them, then do an sombra de ojos/delineador de ojos as you normally would.”
+"Curl them, then do an sombra de ojos y delineador de ojos as someone normally would.”

-Step 3: Cut fake eyelashes to fit your eyes
+Step 2: Cut fake eyelashes to fit the eyes

-Remove the lashes from the package and hold them against your lash line without glue.
-"This way you can see where and how much you may need to cut off in order to have them fit your lashes," Scibelli says.
-"Then grab a smaller-sized pair of scissors and remove the excess lashes.
-Once you cut one lash to size, you can lay the other pair on top and match it."
+Remove the lashes from the package and hold them against the lash line without glue.
+"This way, someone can see where and how much they may need to cut off in order to have them fit their lashes," Scibelli says.
+"Then use a smaller-sized pair of scissors to remove the excess lashes.
+Once one lash is cut to size, lay the other pair on top and match it."

 Not all falsies require glue.
-But if yours do, apply it to the base of the fake eyelashes using the glue tube applicator or brush.
-(You can also use a cotton swab).
+But if they do, apply the glue to the base of the fake eyelashes using the glue tube applicator or brush.
+(A cotton swab can also be used.)

 "The best way to apply lash glue is to use a thin layer and make sure not to oversaturate the lash," Ono says.
 "A little goes a long way!
-Then let the glue dry slightly, so it's a bit tacky - if it's too wet, the lash will slide."
-Depending on the eye look you want, she says, you can use clear or black glue.
+Then let the glue dry slightly, so it's a bit tacky.
+If it's too wet, the lash will slide."
+Depending on the eye look desired, she says, use clear or black glue.

-Tip: Try holding the fake lashes with pinzas while you apply the glue for easier application.
-And if you’re applying individuals or clusters, Scibelli recommends applying a dime-sized amount of glue onto a palette and dipping the base of the lash into it.
+Tip: Try holding the fake lashes with pinzas while applying the glue for easier application.
+And if applying individuals or clusters, Scibelli recommends applying a dime-sized amount of glue onto a palette and dipping the base of the lash into it.

-Step 5: Adhere lash strip to your upper lash line
+Step 4: Adhere the lash strip to the upper lash line

-"Center the lash over your eye and press the lash into the inner corner first," Ono says.
+"Center the lash over the eye and press the lash into the inner corner first," Ono says.
 "Then gently lay the strip across the entire lash line."

 Step 6: Apply eyeliner

-“You can add liner over the lash strip if you want to conceal it better and add extra mascara for a more blended, bolder look,” Ono says.
+“People can add liner over the lash strip if they want to conceal it better and add extra mascara for a more blended, bolder look,” Ono says.

 How to remove fake eyelashes

-When it comes to fake eyelashes, the removal technique you employ is just as important as the application process.
-You'll want to avoid damaging your natural lashes or irritating the eyes.
-Don't pick at them, and don't try to cut them off.
+When it comes to fake eyelashes, the removal technique used is just as important as the application process.
+Avoid damaging natural lashes or irritating the eyes.
+Don't pick at the fake eyelashes, and don't try to cut them off.

 "One of the safest ways to get them off is to hold a warm, wet compress over the lashes to loosen up the glue," Scibelli says.
 "Then they should slide right off."